mewna/catnip/README.md

 ## Basic usage

-This is the simplest possible bot you can make right now:
+This is the simplest possible but you can make right now:

 ```Java
 final Catnip catnip = Catnip.catnip("your token goes here");